Montana-Media-Arts/440-interactive-performance/Syllabus.md

 IMPORTANT: Since projects are experienced as a group in class or through a public presentation, late projects are not permissible and will not be accepted.

-Documentation assignments or weekly sketches handed in after the due date and time will have points deducted for lateness.
+Documentation assignments handed in after the due date and time will have points deducted for lateness.
 This will be in addition to any points deducted for content.
 Those that are uploaded late but within one day of the due date will lose 5% for lateness.
 For those uploaded after that, the number of deducted points will be at the discretion of the professor.

 ## Attendance